seanthegeek/mailsuite/README.rst

   - SHA256 hashes of attachments
   - Parsed ``Authentication-Results`` and ``DKIM-Signature`` headers

-- YARA scanning engine for emails

-  - Headers
-  - Body
-  - Attachments

-    - ZIP and nested ZIP content
-    - Nested attached email and their attachments

 - Simplified email creation and sending

   - Easily add attachments, plain text, and HTML